 Monstera Deliciosa, also commonly known as Swiss Cheese Plants, is one of the most unique, popular and striking houseplants.
-Originating from the tropical rainforests, Monstera plants are loved for their large heart-shaped split leaves which dominate the room.
-Propagating a Monstera may feel a little daunting at first but if you have a strong and healthy mother plant it can be a really simple process.
-Monstera plants also grow fairly fast and they are quite resilient so are a great plant to propagate.
+Originating from the tropical rainforests, they are loved for their large heart-shaped split leaves which dominate the room.
+Propagating your Monstera may feel a little daunting at first but if you have a strong and healthy mother plant it can be a really simple process.
+Luckily they also grow fairly fast and they are quite resilient so are a great plant to propagate.

 Why propagate a Monstera plant?

-There are several reasons why you might choose to propagate your Monstera.
+There are several reasons why you might choose to propagate your plant.
 Firstly, they don’t always grow how we want them to!
 They sometimes grow sideways, too leggy or tall.
-Propagating can help to keep your Monstera in the right shape for your space.
+Propagating can help to keep your beloved plant in the right shape for your space.

 Healthy and mature Monstera Deliciosa plant